dingwoai/Multi-Task-Learning/README.md

   - at inference, it allows for activating only the task-corresponding sparse “expert” pathway, instead of the full model
 - [arXiv 2022] Mod-Squad: Designing Mixture of Experts As Modular Multi-Task Learners. [paper](https://arxiv.org/abs/2212.08066)
   - we incorporate mixture of experts (MoE) layers into a transformer model, with a new loss that incorporates the mutual dependence between tasks and experts.
 This prevents the sharing of the entire backbone model between all tasks, which strengthens the model, especially when the training set size and the number of tasks scale up.
+- [ICLR 2023] Recon: Reducing Conflicting Gradients From the Root For Multi-Task Learning. [paper](https://openreview.net/forum?id=ivwZO-HnzG_)
+  - Investigate the task gradients w.r.t. each shared network layer, select the layers with high conflict scores, and set them task-specific.

 <a name="proba"></a>